EliavDamti/I2CS_Ex2/README.md

 ![img.png](img.png)

-The image shows the shortest path from start (0,0) to  (4,4) avoiding the cells with value 1:
+The image shows the shortest path from start (0,0) to  (4,4) avoiding the cells with value of 1:

 ![img_1.png](img_1.png)